Anocracy: Somalia

 Somalia was labeled as an autocracy from 1969 to 2012, with a polity score of negative seven throughout the entire period.
 From 1969 to 1991, Siad Barre was the military dictator of the Somali Democratic Republic.
 After Barre was overthrown in 1991, two decades of chaos ensued, as civil war broke out and rival warlords fought to gain power.
 The consistent fighting of tribal leaders and warlords made the country unable to deal with natural disasters, droughts, and famines, which caused a combined 500,000 deaths in famines in 1992 and 2010 to 2012.

 After years of being split into fiefdoms, the main Somali warlords established an agreement to appoint a new president in 2004.
 However, the plan failed when Islamist insurgents, including the radical youth militia al-Shabaab, which has links to Al-Qaeda, gained control over much of southern Somalia from 2006 to 2008.
-With the assistance of international peace keeping offensives and the Kenyan army, the Islamist insurgents were forced to withdraw in 2012.
+With the assistance of international peacekeeping offensives and the Kenyan army, the Islamist insurgents were forced to withdraw in 2012.
 In the same year, the first formal parliament in over 20 years was appointed in Somalia.
 The newly formed parliament chose Hassan Sheikh Mohamud as the new president in September 2012.
 With international assistance, the Somali government has been able to rebuild itself and the country has recently been relatively more stable.
 Since 2013, Somalia has retained a polity score of five and is listed as an open anocracy.

 Uganda

 In the 1990s, Uganda transitioned from an autocracy to a closed anocracy.
 Although Uganda saw a jump in its polity score in the mid-2000s, it has retained a polity score of negative two for the last decade.
-Uganda is populated by many ethnic groups with the Buganda group, the largest of these groups, making up 17% of the population.
-Since Uganda gained independence in 1962, incessant conflict has ensued between approximately 17 ethnic groups, which has led to political instability.
+Uganda is populated by many ethnic groups with the largest, the Buganda group, making up 17% of the population.
+Since Uganda gained independence in 1962, incessant conflict has ensued among approximately 17 ethnic groups, which has led to political instability.
 The dictator Idi Amin was responsible for around 300,000 deaths under his rule from 1971 to 1979, and guerrilla warfare from 1980 to 1985 under Milton Obote killed 100,000 people.
 Human rights abuses under both rulers led to even more deaths from 1971 to 1985.

 In the early 1990s, Uganda experienced large-scale violent dissent as the country experienced more rebellions and guerrilla warfare.
-As a result of the wars, the government called for nonparty presidential and legislative elections in the mid-1990s.
+As a result of the wars, the government called for non-party presidential and legislative elections in the mid-1990s.
 A period of relative peace followed, as a common law legal system was instituted in 1995.
 Uganda transitioned from an authoritarian regime to a closed anocracy.
 The political situation of Uganda has seen little improvement under the rule of Yoweri Museveni, who has maintained power since 1986 because other political organizations in Uganda cannot sponsor candidates.
-Only Museveni and his National Resistance Movement (NRM) can operate without any limitations leading to electoral conflicts and violence.
+Only Museveni and his National Resistance Movement (NRM) can operate without any limitations, leading to electoral conflicts and violence.